andraugust/andraugust.github.io/thermo-1.md

 $$

-where $$p(U_1,U_2)$$ is the probability that the total energy $$U$$ is divided such that the first gas has $$U_1$$ and the second gas contains has $$U_2$$.
+where $$p(U_1,U_2)$$ is the probability that the total energy $$U$$ is divided such that the first gas has $$U_1$$ and the second gas has $$U_2$$.
 Meanwhile, $$\Omega$$ is the number of microstates corresponding to a particular energy.
 This function is called the _multiplicity_, and it's indexed for each system because in general it can depend on volume and population, which may differ between the systems.

-Now, although the gases can divide their energy any way satisfying $$U_1 + U_2 = U$$, some divisions are more likely than others because they have more microstates associated with them.
-In fact, $$p$$ is very sharply peaked around one specific energy division which, not surprisingly, is _thermal equilibrium_.
+Now, the gases can divide their energy any way satisfying $$U_1 + U_2 = U$$, but some divisions are more likely than others because they have more microstates associated with them.
+In fact, $$p$$ is very sharply peaked around one specific energy division which, not surprisingly, we call _thermal equilibrium_.
 Let's find this division.

 The multiplicity maximum is found through differentiation: